Tips on paying for summer camp

 • Fill out all relevant forms in a timely manner

-Financial aid from third-party organizations:
+Financial aid from charities and third-party organizations:

 For more advice, visit the largest camp expo in CanadaOur Kids hosts an annual camp expo at Roy Thomson Hall in Toronto late February.
 The expo features March break, year-round and summer camps from across Ontario and Quebec.
 Camps at the expo have many years of experience advising parents on how to afford summer camp.